mikemaccana/agave/README.md

 So if you’re OK with Agave’s requirements - ie, you support only ES5 environments like current generation browsers and node - you can use Agave.

 ### Q. Future ES versions or other libraries might use the same method names to do different stuff
-### A. That’s why we let you prefix all method names
+### A. That’s why Agave makes you prefix all method names

 Another concern may be naming or implementation conflicts - ie, another library or perhaps a new version of ES includes some code that uses the same method name to do something differently.
-This is why  __Agave allows you to prefix every method it provides__.
+This is why  __Agave makes you to prefix every method it provides__.
 Just start it with:

-    agave.enable(‘av’);
+    agave.enable('av');

 or the prefix of your choice to have all the methods prefixed with whatever string you like.

 Using a prefix is the preferred mechanism for publicly distributed libraries that use Agave.

-You may still prefer unprefixed, for the following reasons:

- - You may find the benefits of shorter code ourweigh the rish of a possible future conflict.
- - Agave's developers track ES6 updates and specifically try to avoid conflicts with what’s proposed.
+The prefix can be as short or as long as you like.
+PeIn my oen experience I've found two letters has been enough to avoid conflicts in the last year I've been using Agave, prior to its public release.
+If you're think this might not be enough to satisfy the need for uniqueness, use a longer prefix.
+If you're feeling adventurous (and you strongly control the libraries used in your projects) you can use no prefix at all.

 ### Q. There are new methods on my window object!
 ### A. Yes, window is an object.
 This is how JS works.